The Story (Brandi Carlile song)

 "The Story" is a song released as a single by American folk rock singer Brandi Carlile, written by Phil Hanseroth, from her 2007 album The Story.
-It was featured in Grey's Anatomy in 2007 and is on Grey's Anatomy Soundtrack album 3 (released September 11).
+It is one of Carlile's best-known songs and has been included in the set list of all of her concert tours to date.

-About four years later, a version of the song has been recorded by Grey's Anatomy actress Sara Ramirez and was first presented in the 2011 episode "Song Beneath the Song".
-The track was later covered by LeAnn Rimes for her Remnants album and by Dolly Parton for the charity tribute album Cover Stories.
+The song was featured in Grey's Anatomy on April 12, 2007 and is on Grey's Anatomy Soundtrack album 3 (released September 11, 2007).
+It received renewed attention when a cover version was recorded by Grey's Anatomy actor Sara Ramirez and included in the 2011 musical episode "Song Beneath the Song".
+The track was later covered by LeAnn Rimes for her Remnants album, and by Dolly Parton for the charity tribute album Cover Stories.

 Composition and recording

 Twin brothers Phil and Tim Hanseroth have been Carlile's performing and writing partners since 2004 and "The Story" was written by Phil Hanseroth before the Hanseroths began collaborating with Carlile.
 It has a 16-bar melody.
 It was recorded in Vancouver, British Columbia, Canada and produced by T-Bone Burnett.
 "The Story" was recorded "live to tape", with all the performers playing and singing at the same time, rather than following the usual practice of having musicians record their parts separately, then combining them into a master recording.